 Residents may not remove screens from windows except when emergency access to a fire escape is necessary.
-If a screen is not fully secure in the window frame or is missing, residents should notify the Hall Staff or the Area Coordinator.
+If a screen is not fully secure in the window frame or is missing, residents should notify the Hall Staff, the Area Coordinator, or the Residence Life Coordinator.
 Any student who removes a window screen may be fined or have judicial sanctions filed against them.